mdaiyub/Basic-JAVA/README.md

 # Basic-JAVA

-To know basic about object-oriented programming language in JAVA.
+To know basic to advance about object-oriented programming language in JAVA.